appacademy/Module-2-Resources/week-6/w6-review-guide/w6-study-guide.md

 4. **Merge Sort:**

--   Merge sort is preferred over quicksort for linked lists because it does not require random access to indicies.
+-   Merge sort is preferred over quicksort for linked lists because it does not require random access to indices.
 Remember that linked list nodes may not be stored in adjacent memory.
 Therefore merge sort can be implemented without taking up extra memory due to the difference in how memory is allocated for arrays and linked lists.

 -   **Out-of-place:**
     -   Time: O(nlog(n))